osrf/docker_images/README.md

 - `nightly`
   - _Description:_
-    - includes pre-installed environment from nightly job on the build farm
+    - includes pre-installed environment from nightly job on the ci.ros2.org and pre-installed DDS implementations:
+      - Fast-RTPS (default)
+      - CycloneDDS
     - closely mimics the Official Library images as be interchangeable
   - _Purpose:_
     - intended for CI and testing against the latest nightly builds